-DESE requires each public agency to give adequate notice to fully inform parents about public agency's responsibility to protect the confidentiality of any personally identifiable information collected, used, or maintained for IDEA purposes.
+The Department of Elementary and Secondary Education requires this agency to give adequate notice to fully inform parents about LEA's/public agency's responsibility to protect the confidentiality of any personally identifiable information collected, used, or maintained for IDEA purposes.
 The notice will be provided in the native language of the parent.
 The notice shall include:

-- A. the different languages the notice is available in; - B. a description of the students on whom personally identifiable information is maintained, the types of information sought, the methods the public agency intends to use in gathering the information (including the sources from whom information is gathered), and the uses to be made of the information; - C. a summary of the policies and procedures which the public agency must follow regarding storage, disclosure to third parties, retention, and destruction of personally identifiable information; and,

-D. a description of all of the rights of parents and children regarding this information, including the rights under the Family Educational Rights and Privacy Act of 1974-and implementing regulations in 34 CFR part 99.
+- A. the different languages the notice is available in; - B. a description of the students on whom personally identifiable information is maintained, the types of information sought, the methods this agency intends to use in gathering the information (including the sources from whom information is gathered), and the uses to be made of the information; - C. a summary of the policies and procedures which this agency must follow regarding storage, disclosure to third parties, retention, and destruction of personally identifiable information; and, - D. a description of all of the rights of parents and children regarding this information, including the rights under the Family Educational Rights and Privacy Act of 1974, and implementing regulations.

-Before any major identification, location, or evaluation activity is initiated, the notice must be published or announced in newspapers or other media, or both, with circulation adequate to notify parents throughout the public agency of the activity.
+Before any major identification, location, or evaluation activity is initiated, the notice must be published or announced in newspapers or other media, or both, with circulation adequate to notify parents throughout this agency of the activity.
+This agency is required to conduct the following activities annually prior to November 1: